-From the literature, and to our best knowledge, there is no study about the effects of annealing temperature on the optical parameters such as the dispersion parameters and Urbach energy of Fe_2O_3 :Ni thin films which prepared utilizing the chemical spray pyrolysis (CSP) technique.
-In this work, we investigate the effects of annealing temperatures (400, and 500 °C) on the optical parameters of the deposited Fe_2O_3 :Ni thin films by using the chemical spray pyrolysis (CSP) technique.
+From the literature, and to our best knowledge, there is no study about the effects of annealing temperature on the optical parameters such as the dispersion parameters and Urbach energy of $Fe_2O_3$ .Ni thin films prepared by utilizing the chemical spray pyrolysis (CSP) technique.
+In this work, we investigate the effects of annealing temperatures (400, and 500°C) on the optical parameters of the deposited $Fe_2O_3$ .Ni thin films by using the chemical spray pyrolysis (CSP) technique.

-2. Reserch Methodology
+2. RESERCH METHODOLOGY

-Ni-doped Fe_2O_3 thin films have been prepared by CSP technique.
-A home made glass atomizer was used for spraying the solution,.
-The films were deposited onto cleaned glass slides substrates heated to 400 °C. The initial solution was including a o.1 M of $FeCl_3$ (Somatco Supplies Chemicals, India) and 0.1M of $NiCl_2$ (Spectrum Chemicals, India) diluted with redistilled water to obtain an aqueous solution.
+Ni-doped Fe2O3 thin films was prepared using CSP technique.
+A homemade glass atomizer was used to spray the solution.
+The films were deposited onto cleaned glass slides substrates heated to 400°C. The initial solution was including a 0.1M of FeCl3 (Somatco Supplies Chemicals, India) and 0.1M of NiCl2 (Spectrum Chemicals, India) diluted with redistilled water to obtain an aqueous solution.
 Few drops of HCl were added in order to obtain a clear solution during the deposition.
 The volumetric concentration of Ni content was 3%.
-The optimum conditions was arrived at the following: spraying rate was about 4 ml/min, spraying time was 7 s lasted by (1.5min) to avoid any excessive cooling, the air carrier gas (at a pressure of 10^5 Pascals), and the distance between the nozzle and the substrate was about $28 \text{ cm} \pm 1 \text{ cm}$.
+The optimum conditions was achived at the following condition: spraying rate was about 4 ml/min, spraying time was 7 seconds lasted by (1.5 minutes) to avoid any excessive cooling, the air carrier gas (at a pressure of $10^5$ Pascals), and the distance between the nozzle and the substrate was about $28\pm1$ cm.

 Film thickness was measured by gravemetric method and it was found that the thickness was in the range of 350±30 nm.
 The prepared films were annealed at different temperatures (450 and 500°C).
-The optical transmittance and absorbance spectra were recorded in the wavelength range of (380-900nm) by using double beam UV-Visible spectrophotometer (Shimadzu UV probe 1650, Japan).
+The optical transmittance and absorbance spectra were recorded in the wavelength range of 380-900 nm by using double beam UV-Visible spectrophotometer (Shimadzu UV probe 1650, Japan).

-The average crystallite size (D) of the hematite films was determined by using Scherrer formula[19].
+The average crystallite size (D) of the hematite films was determined by using Scherrer formula [19].